Randy Howard (country singer): Early life

-Randy Howard was born May 9, 1950 in Macon, Georgia.
+Howard was born May 9, 1950, in Macon, Georgia.

 Career

 Howard worked as a disk jockey and program director at WDEN radio in Macon, Georgia.
 He also appeared on television.
 He formed the company Utopian Enterprises in 1973 and produced a number of records.

 As a recording artist, Howard released seven albums and CDs, all of which have charted in both national and international trade magazines.
 His album All American Redneck was listed in BillBoard's Top Album Picks in 1983.

 As a writer, Howard's songs were recorded by The Geezinslaw Brothers, Robin Lee and Hank Williams III.

-Hank Williams III's CD Straight to Hell features Randy Howard's song entitled "My Drinkin' Problem" which Stephen King, as Pop of King, included in his TOP 10 MUSIC PICKS A~LIST in Entertainment Weekly.
+Hank Williams III's CD Straight to Hell features Randy Howard's song entitled "My Drinkin' Problem".

 Howard appeared on Nashville Now, Entertainment Tonight, Good Morning America and USA Today.

 On June 9, 2015, Howard was shot and killed at his home in Lynchburg, Tennessee during an altercation with bounty hunter Jackie Shell.